intelshoe/handmade-scraper.py/README.md

 # handmade-scraper.py
-Python scraper to find handmade products and list them into a file.
+Python scraper to find handmade products and list them into a CSV file.